 However, you shouldn’t ask them for every data point you could possibly use for segmentation the first time they convert on your site.
 To collect all the information you need without causing too much friction for site visitors, it’s best to use progressive forms, which will change which questions appear on each form a visitor fills out based on the information you still need to know about that contact.

-Instead of asking contacts to give you information, you can also use a data enrichment tool that appends new and existing contact records with the data you need for segmentation.
+Instead of asking contacts to give you information, you can also use a data enrichment tool that appends new and existing contact records with the data you require for segmentation.

 For example, if someone gives you their company email address on a form, a data enrichment tool can associate that with a company domain and then automatically fill in company information in your CRM.

 Enrichment tools can’t give you qualitative information like pain points and challenges, but by filling in all the quantitative data points, you can eliminate those form fields.
 This allows you to focus on more qualitative questions, which reduces friction when converting leads and improves the user experience for site visitors.